Huey, Dewey, and Louie

-Huey, Dewey, and Louie are triplet cartoon characters created by storyboard artist (screenwriter) Carl Barks for The Walt Disney Company from an idea proposed by cartoonist Al Taliaferro and are the nephews of Donald Duck and the grand-nephews of Scrooge McDuck.
-Like their maternal uncles, the brothers are anthropomorphic white ducks with yellow-orange bills and feet.
-The boys are sometimes distinguished by the color of their shirts and baseball caps (with Huey wearing red, Dewey wearing blue, and Louie wearing green).
-They featured in many Donald Duck animated shorts and in the television show DuckTales and its reboot, but comics remain their primary medium.
+Huey, Dewey, and Louie Duck are triplet cartoon characters created by storyboard artist and screenwriter Carl Barks for The Walt Disney Company from an idea proposed by cartoonist Al Taliaferro.
+They are the nephews of Donald Duck and the grand-nephews of Scrooge McDuck.
+Like their maternal uncles, the brothers are domestic anthropomorphic white ducks with yellow-orange bills and feet.
+The boys are sometimes distinguished by the color of their shirts and baseball caps (with Huey wearing red clothing, Dewey wearing blue clothing, and Louie wearing green clothing).
+They appeared in many Donald Duck animated shorts, as well as in the television show DuckTales and its reboot, but the comics remain their primary medium.

-While the boys were originally created as mischief-makers to provoke Donald's famous easily-triggered temper, later appearances, beginning especially in the comic books stories by Carl Barks, showed them growing to be heroes in their own right and valuable assets to him and Uncle Scrooge on their adventures.
-All three of the triplets are members of the fictional scouting organization of the Junior Woodchucks.
+While the boys were originally created as troublemakers to provoke Donald's famous easily triggered temper, in later appearances, beginning especially in the comic books stories by Carl Barks, they are shown growing to be heroes in their own right and valuable assets to him and Uncle Scrooge on their adventures.
+All three of the triplets are members of a fictional scouting organization called the Junior Woodchucks.

-The trio are collectively the 11th most frequently appearing comic book characters in the world, and outside of the superhero genre, second only to their "Unca Donald".
-By publishing circulation and readership, they top the international charts, along with their famous uncle.